 Toolbar provides us varied options pertinent to the recording and execution of the test case.

-- Play test case – This option allows user to execute the currently selected test case.
+- Play test case – This option allows the user to execute the currently selected test case.

-- Pause – This option allows user to pause the current execution.
+- Pause – This option allows the user to pause the current execution.

-- Step – This option allows user to step into the test step.
+- Step – This option allows the user to step into the test step.

-- Rollup– This option allows user to combine multiple test steps to act like a single command.
+- Rollup– This option allows the user to combine multiple test steps to act as a single command.